DanielGoodwyn/west-plaza-j6-ftca-form95/docs/plan.md

     *   Objective: Receive form data, validate, and store it.
     *   Task: Create a Flask route (`/submit`) in `app.py` to handle POST requests from the form.
     *   Task: Implement basic server-side validation for submitted data.
+        *   This validation should be more explicit and include:
+            *   Verification that all user-required fields (as defined in `project.md`) are present and not empty.
+            *   Checks for correct data formats where applicable (e.g., dates for 'DateOfBirth' and 'DateSigned', numeric types for monetary amounts).
+            *   Potentially, checks for reasonable string lengths for text areas like Fields 8 and 10.
+            *   If validation fails, the system should re-render the form, display user-friendly error messages (e.g., using Flask's `flash` mechanism), and repopulate the form with the user's previously entered data to avoid data loss.
     *   Task: Set up SQLite database (`data/form_data.db`).
 Define a table schema to store all relevant fields (user-input, pre-filled, calculated).
     *   Task: Write Python code (potentially in `utils/database_handler.py`) to insert validated form data into the SQLite table.
     *   Add `sqlite3` to `requirements.txt` (it's built-in, but good to note; `SQLAlchemy` might be added later for ORM).